 Follow these tips to keep your outdoor space looking good throughout the autumn and winter months.
-Then head to our dedicated garden hub page to explore more gardening advice.
+Then head to our dedicated garden ideas page to explore more gardening inspiration.

 1. Clear away furniture

 If you’ve been entertaining guests in summer, now is the time to cover or store away garden furniture to prevent damage caused by weather.
 Bring any cooking equipment such as barbecues and utensils inside, and wrap chimineas with waterproof covers.

 Make sure you give the garden furniture a good clean and revive metal furniture before you store it away.

 2. Clean patios and decking